Section 4 Intro to the Memory and Aging Center

 • PPG family conferences

-Typically on Tuesdays 2-4pm and Wednesdays 3-5pm (check MAC Family Conference Calendar)
+(check MAC Family Conference Calendar)

-case conferences where clinicians discuss a patient’s diagnosis based on neurological, behavioral, and cognitive data.
+Case conferences where clinicians discuss a patient’s diagnosis based on neurological, behavioral, and cognitive data.
 In the first hour, the neurology fellow and neuropsycholgist (see Who’s who at the MAC, below) will present to the attending details of the patient’s background, symptoms, family/social history, physical examination, and neuropsychological testing.
 In the second hour, the patients and family/caregiver are invited to speak with the team, ask questions, and formulate a plan going forward.
 Usually held at the end of each patient’s research visit.

 4.4.1 Learning opportunities within our lab